 Elul -- that wonderful and terrifying month that precedes the High Holy Days.

 A month of introspection and considering, a month of personal reflection and preparation.

 What's it all about?I have made a list of Elul-related topics, and I'm inviting you (yes, you! reader, colleague, friend...anyone with a desire to share ideas about the holidays) to join me.

-(And yes, I know that the dates include Shabbat.
-I personally don't blog/tweet/Facebook on Shabbat, but I will post after Shabbat is over.
-That's my custom but you can do whatever you like.)
+And yes, I know that the dates include Shabbat.
+I personally don't blog/tweet/Facebook on Shabbat, but I will post before and after Shabbat.
+You can do whatever you like!